erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Process compensation brings with it the most complex and demanding requirements.
 As discussed in the simulations of the robot paths, we need to look at the peak torque, torque dynamics and total torque consumption.
 By optimizing our robot paths or trading dynamics for consumption the design of the process can majorly change the requirements.
-It is therefor most likely beneficial to develop tools that provide close feedback loops to the process designers.
+It is therefore most likely beneficial to develop tools that provide close feedback loops to the process designers.
 This work provides an example of such a tool with the ability to evaluate the requirements of a parametric robot path made with KUKAprc.
 Currently this is still a multi-step process that could certainly be more tightly integrated.